What time does Ronnie O’Sullivan play today?

 He arrives in Sheffield as the favourite for a title he has already won seven times, with an eighth win taking him clear of Stephen Hendry as the sole record-holder in the modern era.

-Welshman Page has lost both of his previous meetings with O’Sullivan, including a defeat at the English Open in October.
+Welshman Page has lost both of his previous meetings with O’Sullivan, including a defeat at the English Open in October, and he has a huge task on to even get back into the tie after O’Sullivan built up a first-day 8-1 lead.

 When is Ronnie O’Sullivan vs Jackson Page?

-The first round match will be played across two sessions on Wednesday 24 April (from 2.30pm BST) and Thursday 25 April (from 1pm BST).
+The first round match will be played across two sessions, with the upcoming second on Thursday 25 April (from 1pm BST).

 How can I watch it?